foundersandcoders/fac-access/workshops/dom-manipulation/README.md

 ## Step 5 - Add event listeners

-To further embed the fun of Javascript interactivity into the DOM, we can add event listeners to elements.
+To further embed the fun of JavaScript interactivity into the DOM, we can add event listeners to elements.
 There are many different events you can listen for, but some of the most often used are `click`, `onmouseover`, `onload`.
 They all happen at different times, you can read more [here](https://www.w3schools.com/js/js_htmldom_eventlistener.asp)

 We're going to add a click event listener to the rectangle.